abelcarreras/DynaPhoPy/README.md

 2. Download the source code and place it in the installation directory

+3. (optional) Install requirements using pip pip install -r requirements.txt --user

-3. Run setup.py script to install
+4. Run setup.py to install dynaphopy
   python setup.py install --user